La-Trobe-University-Library/tiff2pdf_scripts/README.md

 You would use this if you want to process every subdirectory except for certain ones. (e.g. books from an earlier run using the inclusion set, or files that need to be re-scanned)

 ## Adjusting the scripts for your use

+### Identifying which directories to use

+Set the full path of the directory holding the files you wish to process as `$collectionPath`.
+Set the full path of the directory you want to save your PDF files to as `$pdfDir`.

 ### Telling the script which subdirectory contains your TIFF files